-Are you interested in studying fine arts but aren't sure if your artwork measures up?
-Then come to Portfolio Day to get one-on-one constructive feedback about your work from faculty members and current students of Concordia's Faculty of Fine Arts.
+Interested in studying fine arts but nervous about submitting your portfolio?
+Come to Portfolio Day!
+You'll get one-on-one constructive feedback about your work from Fine Arts faculty members and current students.

 What is Portfolio Day?

 Open to anyone considering an undergraduate or graduate program at Concordia, Portfolio Day helps you prepare a strong application and increase your chances of being accepted.

 Portfolio Day is not a competition or an interview — it's an invaluable opportunity to see if you're on the right track, to learn about Concordia’s fine arts programs, to discuss your goals, and to start exploring possible career paths.

 You'll also meet other prospective students who share your passion for creating.
 Keep in mind that people apply with a wide variety of skills and experience.
 Don't be discouraged if you see work you think is "better" than yours; everyone has a different creative journey.
 Portfolio Day can be a little bit intimidating, but it can also be inspirational!

 Come early!
 You'll be able to speak with more professors and have a more rounded experience if you leave yourself plenty of time.
 Please note that newcomers will not be permitted after 3 p.m.

 Exhibitions.
 Student work will be on display to give you an idea of what our students are up to.